 Day 2 – Marc’s Tree House and Afternoon drive

 It’s been raining all day and we had a free morning so we decided to explore the area around our guest house.
-We used the time to watch some very tame Nyalas that were living on the property, but otherwise are very rare in the wild.
-We also spent some time bird watching and spotted an African Paradise Flycatcher and a Yellow-Breasted Apalis.
+We used the time to watch some very tame Nyalas that were living on the property, but otherwise, are very rare in the wild.
+We also did some bird watching and spotted an African Paradise Flycatcher and a Yellow-Breasted Apalis.

-In the afternoon we took a drive on the guest house property, but the only quality wildlife we saw was a Black Rhino with a calf.
+In the afternoon we took a drive on the guest house property, but the only notable wildlife we saw was a Black Rhino with a calf, elephants and a small group of giraffes.
 The rest of our wildlife watching for the day was concentrated on frogs around the campsite, of which there were plenty of.
 In just over an hour we spotted five species: Banded Rubber Frog, Bubbling Kassina, Foam Nest Frog, Snoring Puddle Frog and Guttural Toad.
 The toad I found in our tree house!

 Day 3 – Wild dogs and White lions